Mastercard/mastercard-idservice-idp-reference-app/README.md

 The main use cases in ID for Identity Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles
 Below are the different APIs available in ID for Identity Providers Reference application:

+### Execute the Use-Cases <a name="execute-use-cases"></a>
+1. Run mvn clean install from the root of the project directory.
+2. There are two ways to execute the user cases :
+    1. Execute the test cases
+      - At the `src/test/java` which is the main root folder for all Junit tests of the application.
+      - Run the tests.
+    2. Select the menu options provided by the application
+      - Run ```mvn spring-boot:run``` command to run the application.
+      - Once the application is running, you should be able to see and chose the follow three options :
+        - 0 Exit
+        - 1 RP Scopes
+        - 2 Scope-fulfillments
+      - The option 1 and 2 are going to ask for the arid value in case you press enter the arid value used is going to be the one found at the `application.properties` file

 ## API Reference <a name="api-reference"></a>

 ### Authorization <a name="authorization"></a>